emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Request-Tag Processing by Servers ## {#request-tag-processing}

-The Request-Tag option does not require any particular processing on the server side:
+The Request-Tag option does not require any particular processing on the server side outside of the processing already necessary for any unknown elective proxy-safe cache-key option:
-As it varies the set of options that distinguish blockwise operations (ie. is neither Block1 or Block2 nor elective NoCacheKey), the server can not treat their messages as belonging to the same operation.
+The option varies the properties that distinguish blockwise operations (which includes all options except elective NoCacheKey and except Block1/2), and thus the server can not treat messages with a different list of Request-Tag options as belonging to the same operation.
 <!-- not speaking of "matchable" here as that working definition explicitly excludes Request-Tag to make the rest of the document easier to read -->

 To keep utilizing the cache,
-a server (including proxies) MAY discard the Request-Tag option from an assembled block-wise request when consulting its cache, as the option describes the individual blocks but not the operation as a whole.
+a server (including proxies) MAY discard the Request-Tag option from an assembled block-wise request when consulting its cache, as the option relates to the operation-on-the-wire and not its semantics.
-For example, a FETCH request with the same body can have a fresh response even if they were requested using different request tags.
+For example, a FETCH request with the same body as an older one can be served from the cache if the older's Max-Age has not expired yet, even if the second operation uses a Request-Tag and the first did not.
 (This is similar to the situation about ETag in that it is formally part of the cache key, but implementations that are aware of its meaning can cache more efficiently, see {{RFC7252}} Section 5.4.2).